 - Images of your product in action

 - Upcoming events (like open houses or summer camps)

 Direct mail, like postcards or event flyers, have a limited amount of space.
 Studies show that direct mail campaigns are most effective with a digital call-to-action directing them online for more information.

-Show Parents Long-term Impact
+Use Private Schools Marketing To Show Parents Long-term Impact

 Education is an investment and parents want to see how that pays off.
 Demonstrate the value of your opportunity, product, or service by showing parents the long-term impact it will have on their child.
 It is especially important for charter schools and post-secondary institutions to demonstrate how their school will influence their child’s academic prospects, future career, and success.